 behind the backseat under the rear window were the thin straw mats we used to lie on, my dad's sandals, a bag

-lotion to aspirin to a thick pack of chewing gum to the occasional spare banana.
+from suntan lotion to aspirin to a pack of chewing gum to the occasional spare banana.
 We were ready.

-The car roared to life.
+The car roared into life.
 We were off.

 Backing out of the drive, the crunch of gravel, and always, somewhere, a glimpse, a flash, of one or the

 other half of an elderly couple, our neighbors, going into or coming out of their house, pushing a wheelbarrow

 or stooping over their garden or sitting in big stuffed chairs in their living room staring fixedly at

 something off in the corner, a tv most likely.
 Then their house with the big windows in front was gone, and